samuel-book/samuel-1/_sources/neural_net/outline.md

 * *Modular TensorFlow model with 2D embedding - analyse*: Analyses the saved models for: 1) Various accuracy scores, 2) Receiver-Operator Characteristic Curve, 3) Sensitivity-Specificity Curve, and 4) model calibration.

+* *Modular TensorFlow model with 1D embedding - Train and save model for 10k patient subset*: Train a model on all data exluding a 10k test set (the train and test set are balanced for thrombolysis use across each hospital).

+* *Investigating the output of neural net embedding subnets*:  Investigate the output of the hospital and clinical subnets of the embedding neural network.
+1) Examine the link between hospital subnet output and use of thrombolysis in hospitals - both the actual thrombolysis use, and the predicted thrombolysis use of a 10k set of patients passed through all hopsital moodels.
+2) Examine the link between the patient clinical feature subnet output and the use of thrombolysis, and the link between patient features and the clinical feature subnet output.